 As leader of the far-right Sweden Democrats, Jimmie Akesson has steered his party from "pariah" to heavyweight whose support is indispensable if the right-wing bloc wants to govern after Sunday's election.

-The anti-immigration Sweden Democrats soared to become the country's second-biggest party in the legislative vote, garnering 20.7 percent with 94 percent of electoral districts counted.
+The anti-immigration Sweden Democrats soared to become the country's second-biggest party in the legislative vote, garnering 20.6 percent with more than 99 percent of electoral districts counted.

-"He wants to give the impression that he's an ordinary guy... who grills sausages, talks normally and goes on charter trips to the Canary Islands", Jonas Hinnfors, a political science professor at Gothenburg University, told AFP.
+"He wants to give the impression that he's an ordinary guy... who grills sausages, talks normally and goes on charter trips to the Canary Islands," Jonas Hinnfors, a political science professor at the University of Gothenburg, told AFP.

 "He does everything he can to not come across as an intellectual or well-educated," he added.